legal resources necessary to hold negligent facilities accountable.

 The investigators interviewed the Interim Director of Nursing.
 The Director confirmed that it was unacceptable “for staff to not follow the policy for falls and neuro checks for 72 hours after fall when it was reported that the resident hit her head very hard on the floor.”

 If you or your family suspect that your loved one was the victim of abuse, neglect or mistreatment caregivers while living at Palmyra Health and Rehabilitation Center, contact the Tennessee nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Montgomery County victims of mistreatment living in long-term facilities including nursing homes in Palmyra.
+Our network of attorneys fights aggressively on behalf of Montgomery County victims of mistreatment living in long-term facilities including nursing homes in Palmyra.

 Our knowledgeable attorneys can offer legal assistance on your behalf to ensure your case for financial compensation is successfully resolved against every party that caused your loved one harm.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 We can begin working on your case now to ensure your rights are protected.